JorjaFox/embed-npg/README.md

 ## What works:

-* Embedding a single image
+* Embedding a single image - not as a photo though
-* Embedding an album
+* Embedding an album - does not show multiple thumbnails

 ## What isn't there (yet):